CUBW/DroneMotionCapture/README.md

 Our esc comes with blheli_s, meaning we will use BLHeliSuite to configure esc settings NOT BLheliSuite32.
 In our setup the only purpose of using BLHeliSuite is to reverse the direction of motors, without rewiring them.
 You may not need to use this configuration software you don't need to swap directions without rewiring...

 #### BLHeliSuite
-1.Download and Launch BLHeliSuite, available here: https://www.mediafire.com/folder/dx6kfaasyo24l/BLHeliSuite
+1. Download and Launch BLHeliSuite, available here: https://www.mediafire.com/folder/dx6kfaasyo24l/BLHeliSuite

-2.Power Flight controller and Esc via battery (FC and ESC are connected via the modified 8-pin JST connector referened in hardware setup for FC).
+2. Power Flight controller and Esc via battery (FC and ESC are connected via the modified 8-pin JST connector referened in hardware setup for FC).

-3.Once stack is powered by battery, plug flight controller into computer via USB.
+3. Once stack is powered by battery, plug flight controller into computer via USB.

-4.In BLHeliSuite, click "Select ATMEL/SILABS Interface" drop down, and select "SILABS BLHeli Bootloader (cleanflight)" or the yellow "E".
+4. In BLHeliSuite, click "Select ATMEL/SILABS Interface" drop down, and select "SILABS BLHeli Bootloader (cleanflight)" or the yellow "E".

 <img src="documentation_images/BLHeliSuite_select.png" width="600" height="75" alt="My Image">

-5.Now, in com window, select COM port that FC is currenlty connected under, Hit "connect", then hit "read setup"
+5. Now, in com window, select COM port that FC is currenlty connected under, Hit "connect", then hit "read setup"

 <img src="documentation_images/BLHeliSuite_connect_read.png" width="600" height="75" alt="My Image">